Skip to content

 How tall is Houston Brook Falls?

-Houston Brook Falls drops approximately 30 feet over a broad rock face.
-Some sources list the height at up to 40 feet depending on where the measurement starts.
+Houston Brook Falls drops approximately 40 feet over a broad rock face.
+Some sources list the height anywhere from 30 to 40 feet depending on where the measurement starts, but 40 feet is the most commonly cited figure.

 Can you swim at Houston Brook Falls?

 Yes.
-There is a shallow swimming hole at the base of the falls, roughly three feet deep.
+There is a swimming hole at the base of the falls with natural rock pools roughly three feet deep.
 The water is cold but refreshing in summer.
 Water shoes are recommended for the rocky bottom.

 How long is the hike to Houston Brook Falls?

-The trail is about 0.4 miles one way, taking roughly 10 minutes to walk.
+The trail is about a quarter mile one way (half mile round trip), taking roughly 10 minutes to walk.
 The path is mostly flat with a gentle descent to the falls.
 It is one of the easiest waterfall hikes in Maine.

 Is Houston Brook Falls on public land?